VJouanny/M2_Internship/README.md

-# M2_Internship
+# M2 Internship

-Bundle of programs made during my internship.
+# Two-mode squeezing in Traveling Wave Parametric Amplifiers.

+## Short description of the codes: